 The Civil War

 We participated in the statewide commemoration of the 150th Anniversary of the Civil War.
-Our exhibit, Letters from the Battlefield: Stories of Washington's Civil War Soldiers, ran from May 1 to October 30, 2011.
-We won three awards for this show and its programs.
+Our exhibit, Letters from the Battlefield: Stories of Washington's Civil War Soldiers, won three awards for this show and its programs.

 The exhibit traced the evolution of Washington from a slavery-supporting community to one that came out strongly on the side of the abolitionist forces.
 Civil War letters, pictures and artifacts from both local families and the collection of the Museum were used to explore the lives of Washington's soldiers, sharing their stories of bravery and horror.

 The exhibit included the research of the Shepaug Valley Middle School's 8th grade students who transcribed Civil War letters from the collection of the Gunn Museum; fascinating Civil War artifacts from noted collector Thomas Zanavich and others; beautiful Civil War murals painted on the walls of the Museum by local artists Keith Templeton and Chris Zaima; and Gunnery student Zachary Bodnar shared his research on Frederick Gunn's abolitionist views and the students he prepared for war.
 This collaborative research project and exhibit of the Gunn Museum, Shepaug Valley Middle School and The Gunnery was generously supported by The Backhus Foundation and The Community Foundation of Northwest Connecticut.